nativekloud/cmFkZWsgZHltYWN6IHJlY3J1aXRtZW50IHRhc2s-/README.md

 docker-compose up &
 ```

-You can as well scale number of backend weather services
+You can scale number of backend weather services

 ```
 docker-compose up --scale weather=5